 How to Pay SST Malaysia?

 All the payments associated with the sales and services tax can be electronically paid via MySST Financial Process Exchange (FPX) system.
-On the other hand, you can pay it manually through cheque.
+On the other hand, you can pay it manually through a cheque.

 The online tax payment mechanism allows the payment of a limited amount.
 The online payment limit for a corporate account is RM100 million.
 However, the limit for individual account payment is restricted to RM100,000.